-As of 2019, 81 per cent of all mothers took leave with benefit.
-18 Focusing further on cohabiting couples who were both eligible for the cash benefit, in 81 per cent of cases both took leave (not necessarily at the same time) and in 19 per cent of cases only the mothers took leave.
-19 Statistics indicate that in these couples where only the mother took leave, mothers' leave uptake is stable over time.
-Eligible mothers took on average 285.1 to 282.8 days between 2015-2019, while mothers who have taken leave alone took 303,7 to 304,1 days over the same period20 21.
+As of 2021, 83 per cent of all mothers took leave with benefit.
+Focusing further on cohabiting couples who were both eligible for the cash benefit, in 79 per cent of cases both took leave (not necessarily at the same time.
+Statistics indicate that in these couples where only the mother took leave, mothers' leave uptake is stable over time.
+Eligible mothers took on average 284.2 to 279.1 days between 2015-2021, while mothers who have taken leave alone took 303.4 to 302.61 days over the same period

 Well-educated mothers take the shortest leave (in contrast, the opposite is the case among fathers; here, well-educated fathers).
 The education level of the mother and her position in the labour market is central to the division of leave between the parents.
-Mothers employed in agriculture take the longest leave, while mothers employed in information and communications take the shortest leave.22 Danish research confirms that women in general still lose out in life-time earnings when they take leave23.
+Mothers employed in agriculture take the longest leave, while mothers employed in information and communications take the shortest leave.
+Danish research confirms that women in general still lose out in life-time earnings when they take leave.